NOVEMBER 26th SERVICE Passcode required: NH^YP*A2

 C: It is right to give our thanks and praise.

-P: It is indeed right and proper that we should at all times and in all places offer thanks and praise to you, O Lord, holy Father, through Christ our brother; who will come again soon.
+P: It is indeed right and proper that we should at all times and in all places offer thanks and praise to you, O Lord, holy Father, through Christ our brother; who does not let anything stop his love for us.
 And so, with the Church on earth and the hosts of heaven, we praise your name and join the unending hymn:

 Holy, Holy, Holy TFF p.38